Skip to main content

 Hybrid funds are investment vehicles that combine the features of both equity and debt funds.
 These funds offer a diversified portfolio to investors by investing in a mix of stocks and fixed-income securities like bonds and treasury bills.
 The primary objective of hybrid mutual funds is to provide a relatively reasonable return potential while managing risk.

-Investing in hybrid funds can be an attractive option for investors seeking a balanced approach to wealth generation.
+Investing in hybrid mutual funds can be an attractive option for investors seeking a balanced approach to wealth generation.
 These funds aim to strike a harmonious balance between the growth potential of equities and the stability of fixed-income instruments.
 By diversifying across asset classes, hybrid funds can potentially reduce the overall risk in your investment portfolio.

 Aggressive hybrid funds: These funds have a higher allocation to equities, making them suitable for investors with a higher risk tolerance.
 They typically invest around 65-80% in equities, with the rest in debt instruments.